geoserver/geoserver-history/doc/en/user/source/datadirectory/data-dir-intro.rst

-.. _data_dir_intro:
+.. _data_dir_structure:

+.. warning:: This data structure is a bit out of date, as it is ported straight from 1.7.x.
+The directory structure is mostly the same, but a lot of the contents have changed.

-Introduction to the Data Directory
+Structure of the Data Directory
 ==================================

 The following figure shows the structure of a "vanilla" GeoServer data directory::